SoumyaRoy05/ATLAS/README.md

 ## Future imporvements

-- Add a GUI for configuration and status display
+- Add a **GUI** for configuration and status display
-- Further tools for the second graph for LLM processing or thinking
+- Further **tools in the second graph** for LLM processing or thinking
-- Implementation of RAG (retrieval-augmented generation) for knowledge retrieval and context-aware responses
+- Implementation of **RAG (retrieval-augmented generation)** for knowledge retrieval and context-aware responses
-- Further Behavioural files will be added to update the tonality and the respose format of the assistant
+- Further **Behavioural files** will be added to update the tonality and the respose format of the assistant
 - Continuous listening and multi-prompt handling
 - Add a local knowledge base for offline operation